 But beyond making sure you’re catching all mentions of your brand, think in terms of customer service, influencers, and performance opportunities for your brand.

 Improve customer service – turning negative situations into positive

-A survey by Oracle found that 43% of consumers interact with brands on social media.
+Oracle found that 43% of consumers interact with brands on social media.
 They’re looking for a direct response to a problem or question.
-Hard as it was in the past to track customer complaints, social listening tools mean that companies can now find these interactions and become more involved in the customer experience.
+Hard as it was in the past to track customer complaints, social listening tools help brands find consumer interactions and become more involved in the customer experience.

 Having a social media listening strategy will ensure that you don’t miss these attempts at interaction, that you can help existing customers whilst winning new ones.

-A social media listening tool such as ours will track mentions of your brand, your product, your competitors, and your industry.
+A social media listening tool will track mentions of your brand, your product, your competitors, and your industry.
 You’ll learn what your target audience likes and dislikes.

 Make sure you track all the variations of your brand name, with and without the @symbol, along with common misspellings, e.g. talkwaler, talkwater, tallwalker.
-Cover all your bases, so you’ll never miss an opportunity to engage with a consumer.
+Cover all your bases and you’ll never miss an opportunity to engage with a consumer.